Loading...

 The average government IT infrastructure project takes 14 months from requisition to completion, with procurement compliance, Davis-Bacon wage requirements, and security vetting consuming more time than the actual installation — a cycle that leaves agencies running on aging infrastructure.

-NIST-compliant as-built packages, chain-of-custody logs, and archival-grade documentation for government records.
+Comprehensive as-built packages, chain-of-custody logs, and archival-grade documentation for government records.

 Distributed antenna systems for in-building first responder radio coverage meeting IFC Section 510 and local fire code requirements.